isaacnmm/pestpolicy-hugo2XX/content/posts/best-walking-shoes-for-lower-back-pain/index.md

 ## Conclusion
 Lower back pain affects many people throughout the world.
 It is crucial for you to understand the cause of your pain and take necessary action.
 - However, most people suffer from the lower back because of wearing the wrong shoes.
-- Research shows that wearing the right type of shoes can help alleviate lower back pain.�Luckily, Ive reviewed the best walking shoes for lower back pain.
+- Research shows that wearing the right type of shoes can help alleviate lower back pain.Luckily, Ive reviewed the best walking shoes for lower back pain.
 Any of the reviewed shoes are ideal for walking and can help relieve back pain.
 You can also decide to go a step further and get compression socks which also offer excellent cushioning.
 The shoes reviewed in this guide are meant to offer comfort, cushioning, and stability to the heel, midfoot, and ankle.